Trying to find out when contact lenses were invented? Read on.

 So in summary here's a quick timeline for the invention of contact lenses:

-Thanks to All About Vision for the detail in where contact lenses were invented.
+Thanks to All About Vision for some of the detail on where contact lenses were invented.